MashKova27/rsschool-cv/cv.md

 ## About myself

 I am an engineer.
-I want to learn front-end development.
+I want to learn front-end development

 ## Skills: